What is VR? Everything You Need to Know

 8. Mobile VR

-Mobile VR applications can be experienced using smartphones or standalone Virtual Reality headsets.
-These VRs utilize the phone’s screen and sensors, providing an accessible and portable VR experience.
+Mobile VR applications are experienced using a smartphone or a standalone virtual reality headset.
+These VR uses the phone’s screen and sensors, providing an accessible and portable VR experience.

 9. Social VR